Frequently Asked Questions

 Only complete the application form if you are a Tameside Resident

 - School meals offer a selection of freshly cooked main meals and desserts every day, often including pasta, salad, fresh fruit and yoghurt.
-And only £1.95 a day.
-From 2 September 2013 this will increase to £2.00.
+And only £2.10 per day.

 - All meals are nutritionally balanced over the course of our 3 week cycle and are served by friendly and cheerful catering staff.
 Children can sit down together and enjoy their meal whilst at the same time developing social skills of eating together that are so important in later life.